France, UK Vow Action After Deadliest Channel Migrant Tragedy - UrduPoint

 He said they "operate like mafia organisations", using encryption to stop police tapping their phone conversations.

-Natalie Elphicke, Conservative MP for the Channel port of Dover, called the sinking "an absolute tragedy" and demonstrated the need to stop the crossings at their source.
+Natalie Elphicke, Conservative MP for the Channel port of Dover, called the sinking "an absolute tragedy" which demonstrated the need to stop the crossings at their source.

 Charlotte Kwantes of Utopia56, an association that works with migrants in Calais, said "more than 300" migrants had died since 1999 in the area.

-"As long as safe passages are not put in place between England and France, or as long as these people cannot be regularised in France... there will be deaths at the border," she told AFP.
+"As long as safe passages are not put in place between England and France, or as long as these people cannot be given a legal status in France... there will be deaths at the border," she told AFP.

 According to British authorities, more than 25,000 people have arrived illegally so far this year, already triple the figure recorded in 2020.